Forget FOMO And Get Your JOMO (Joy of Missing Out)

 In the joy of missing out, I see,

-The path that leads to a happier me.
+The path that makes a happier me.

 ...